Hyundai i10: Third generation (AC3/AI3; 2019)

 The third-generation model debuted in India as the Grand i10 Nios on 7 August 2019.
 The Grand i10 Nios, codenamed AI3, is longer than the previous-generation Grand i10 by 160 mm, or 40 mm.

 The European i10 (codename: AC3) was revealed a month after the Indian model, just ahead of the Frankfurt Motor Show in September 2019.
 This model has been designed, developed and built in Europe.
 The roof has also been lowered by 20 mm and the width has been increased by 20 mm.
 It is powered by a 1.0-litre T-GDi petrol engine, in addition to the 1.2-litre MPi.
 Both the engines get Idle Stop and Go (ISG) as standard, which helps improve fuel economy and reduce emissions.
 The i10 N Line was also unveiled with a sportier exterior design.

-The Euro-spec i10 production started at Hyundai Assan Otomotiv in January 2020.
+The Euro-spec i10 production started at Hyundai Assan Otomotiv in January 2020, until January 2026.